 Minor Crusting – When treating hair in an area that also has pigmentation, residual tanning or freckles, minor skin crusting may materialize in the treated area.
 You can minimize any long-term issues from this effect by avoiding sun for 4-6 weeks prior to treatment.
 Ask your laser technician for advice regarding the types of sun screen pre-treatment and moisturizer(s) after treatment that will be the most effective.

-Redness and irritation – If you notice redness, tingling sensations, tenderness, or slight swelling of the affected areas, similar to the feeling of newly waxed or plucked skin, this is the body’s reaction to the laser, which targets the hair follicles under the skin.
+Redness and irritation – If you notice redness, tingling sensations, tenderness, or slight swelling of the affected areas, similar to the feeling of newly waxed or plucked skin, this is the Healthy Body’s reaction to the laser, which targets the hair follicles under the skin.

 To an extent, this is normal for all treatment cases, and the symptoms are usually short-lived, lasting at most a few hours after treatment.
 Your laser provider may use a topical cream to reduce this typical reaction.
 You can also use ice packs or a cool bath for relief.

 Skin discolouration – There can be those rare instances when the treated area can undergo a change in tone after hair removal treatment, growing either noticeably darker or lighter.
 Darkening is referred to as hyper-pigmentation and a loss of colour, hypo-pigmentation.